ljndev/nuka-carousel/README.md

 | E key                      | Last slide                                          |
 | SpaceBar                   | When `autoplay={true}` pauses and unpauses carousel |

 - Keyboard shortcuts are disabled as a default.
-To enable them set `enableKeyboardControls` prop to `true`.
+To enable them set `enableKeyboardControls` prop to `always` if you want them to work on the whole Web page, or `focused` for them to work only when the carousel is focused.

 ### Props